 Would Tijs know anything about deprogramming people who have been in a cult for years out of full conviction where, thanks to their trust in the cult leader, they have been exploited, belittled and abused, without experiencing it themselves?
 And perhaps have enjoyed the honour of being assigned a role, of keeping others on their toes?
 These are the most grateful and therefore the most unruly members.
 You can't convert them in a few conversations.
 A new thorough brainwashing is needed against this.

-Symptoms in colleagues
+Symptoms among colleagues

 The media sect has more members.
 Pieter Klok, editor-in-chief of de Volkskrant, talked about his own blind spot on Radio1 yesterday.
 He teaches his editors that you should never give your own interpretation in the first paragraph of an article.
 First give the indisputable facts, only then the signature of the newspaper.
 These follow-up paragraphs provide the leeway in which you can recognize the DNA of the newspaper or the identity of a journalist.
 The facts, on the other hand, don't touch them.
 That, in a nutshell, is what he said.